-LMDC will provide funding for this activity for an amount not to exceed \$3,000,000 to support the Tribute Visitors' Center.
-Additional sources of funds for this activity will be provided by corporate and non-profit partners, and individual in-kind donations.
+LMDC provided funding for this activity for an amount not to exceed \$3,000,000 to support the Tribute Visitors' Center.
+Additional sources of funds for this activity were provided by corporate and non-profit partners, and individual in-kind donations.